Michael Pitts

 Research

-My area of expertise is in cognitive electrophysiology of perception and attention.
-I specialize in electroencephalography (EEG), event-related potentials (ERPs), and psychophysics.
-Some of the major questions my research seeks to resolve are: How does brain activity differ during conscious versus nonconscious processing of objects and events?
+My area of expertise is in cognitive electrophysiology of perception, attention, and consciousness.
+I specialize in electroencephalography (EEG), event-related potentials (ERPs), and behavioral psychophysics.
+Some of the major questions my research seeks to resolve are: How does brain activity differ during conscious versus nonconscious processing?
 Which cognitive functions require attention and awareness and which can be carried out automatically?
 Are attention and awareness fully dissociable?
 My laboratory includes two 64-channel EEG systems that can be used to record and map the brain waves of human subjects while they perform visual and auditory tasks.

 Selected Recent Publications